tauri-apps/tauri-docs/src/content/docs/blog/tauri-verso-integration.md

 - We have all the functions the `tauri-cli` provides
 - We're using a modern framework, in this case [`React`](https://react.dev/)
-- We have our offical log and opener plugins, they work exactly the same as if you're using Tauri with the other backends
+- We have our official log and opener plugins, they work exactly the same as if you're using Tauri with the other backends
-- Windowing functions work, including size, postion, maximize, minimize, close, ...
+- Windowing functions work, including size, position, maximize, minimize, close, ...
 - [`Vite`](https://vitejs.dev/)'s css hot reload works as well
 - The `data-tauri-drag-region` attribute works